guillaume-heusch/panel-detection/docs/data.md

 861,2987,986,3143,1088
 ```

-The first number is the detected number on the panel and the four remaining numbers are the coordinates of the bounding box, as [xmin, ymin, xmax, ymax].
+The first number is the detected number on the panel and the four remaining numbers are the coordinates of the bounding box as [xmin, ymin, xmax, ymax].

 These detections have been automatically made using a [fine-tuned Faster R-CNN](https://docs.pytorch.org/tutorials/intermediate/torchvision_tutorial.html) for the bounding box detection and with the [OCR Tamil package](https://github.com/gnana70/tamil_ocr) for recognizing the numbers inside each panel.

 ### Unusable images

 In some images, no panels can be detected.
 Consequently no csv file is generated for such images.
 This can happen for various reasons (an obvious one is that there is actually no panels in the image).
-Here's an example of a blurry image where no panels are detected:
+Here's for instance an example of a blurry image where no panels are detected:

 ![](img/blurry_example.jpg)